elesiuta/pyxargs/README.md

                         re.search(regex, input).groups() before building
-                        command (after separating by delimiter), use {0}, {1}, ... to specify placement (implies --format) -f, --format          format command with input using str.format() instead of appending or replacing via -I replace-str, the command is then evaluated as an f-string, use {0}, {1}, ... to specify placement and {{expr}} to evaluate expressions
+                        command (after separating by delimiter), use {0}, {1}, ... to specify placement (implies --format) --format              format command with input using str.format() instead of appending or replacing via -I replace-str, use {0}, {1}, ... to specify placement, if the command is then evaluated as an f-string (--fstring) escape using double curly braces as {{expr}} to evaluate expressions
   -I replace-str        replace occurrences of replace-str in command with
                         input, default: {}